MrP01/BachelorsThesis/code/README.md

 cd 2020_bachelor_waldert/
 cd code/
-poetry shell  # creates and activates a new virtual environment poetry install  # installs dependencies from pyproject.toml
+poetry shell  # creates and activates a new virtual environment (run this every time to activate it) poetry install  # installs dependencies from pyproject.toml

 # Training: